Sign inGet started

 10. Click on Access Policies & add a Policy.

 11. Enter a name and a description for the policy.
-Assign it to the client created earlier and click Create.
+Assign it to the client created earlier (the Okta application) and click Create.

 12. In the newly added Access Policy, click Add Rule.